monilM/monoR/README.md

 # monoRepo

 This Repo is created using lerna and yarn workspace.
-Web application created by using create-react-app Mobile application created by using react-native init
+Web application created by using create-react-app, Mobile application created by using react-native init

 # PreRequisites